asgiraldoc/BioLabTemple/README.md

 ```

 **Explanation:**
-The script passes the `"--linsi"` and `"reorder"` flag directly to MAFFT, overriding the default `"--auto --quiet"`.
+The script passes the `"--linsi"` and `"--reorder"` flag directly to MAFFT, overriding the default `"--auto --quiet"`.
 This is useful for difficult alignments that may benefit from more sophisticated algorithms.